 In this article, you will learn how to:

-The sub-filters, found beneath the 'Source' filter, will change depending on the provider you have selected.
+Sub-filters can change depending on the provider you have selected.
 For example, if Getty is selected, you can further filter the results by orientation, people, and image style, as shown below

 For other sources, such as Adobe, Unsplash, and Shutterstock, the sub-filters will be different, which you can see below